 |AMD Ryzen 3 3200G||Radeon Vega 8||512GB NVMe SSD|

 |AMD Ryzen 3 2200G||AMD Radeon RX 550||1TB HDD|

 HP Pavilion 590-p0020

 Our first contestant is the HP Pavilion 590-p0020.

-While the PCs on this list are put in no particular order, this one might possibly be the weakest of the bunch.
+While the PCs on this list in no particular order, this one might be the weakest of the bunch.
 It comes equipped with the Ryzen 3 2200G processor and Vega 8 integrated GPU.
-The 2200G has 4 cores, 4 threads, and a base clock speed of 3.5GHz.
+The 2200G has four cores, four threads, and a base clock speed of 3.5GHz.

 The specs are nothing to write home about, and you’d have to settle for a 720p gaming experience, but with this rig, you could play many of the newer AAA titles at around 30 FPS on low settings …if you had at least 8GB of RAM …which you don’t.